Retire Before Dad

 Yieldstreet is a diversified alternative investment platform that offers a wide range of investments.
 Alternative investments are generally considered to be any investments made in asset classes other than stocks, bonds, and cash.

-Accredited investors (millionaires) have access to the entire platform, while non-accredited investors (everyone else) still have a good product available called the YieldStreet Prism Fund.
+Accredited investors (millionaires) have access to the entire platform, while non-accredited investors (everyone else) still have a good product available called the YieldStreet Prism Fund

 The YieldStreet Prism Fund owns a diversified mix of alternative assets and aims to pay investors 8% annual interest.
 The fund has more than $100 million in assets under management (AUR).